dperry-sparq/OpenWebUI-Assistant-OpenAI/README.md

 Create your assistant in the OpenAI dashboard, generate an API key, and use this code to integrate it into Open WebUI.
 Remember that it is a FUNCTION, not a pipeline.

-Ensure that these dependencies are installed in your Python environment before executing the script.

 Version:

 conda 24.11.0